Publication Ethics

 Authors will:

-• Cite all sources using the most current version of the Canadian Guide to Uniform Legal Citation.
+Cite all sources using the most current version of either the Canadian Open Access Legal Citation Guide (COAL) or the Canadian Guide to Uniform Legal Citation (McGill).

 Peer Reviewers will: